The cost of being a woman in business

 I’m a white woman, tauiwi of European descent.
 I’ve been middle-class all my life.
 Raised in a home where both parents were present, a house that they owned while also owning and operating businesses.

-I've had to consider what bills to pay next, and whether we can afford to buy items at the supermarket, but I've never had to choose between buying milk or keeping the lights on this month.
-My kids know that we can't always afford things, but they've never had to consider that mum and dad can't afford to feed them.
+I’ve never had to think about where my next meal is coming from, or if I have warm clothes, access to transport or electricity to heat our home.
+I’ve had to consider what bills to pay next, and whether we can afford to buy items at the supermarket, but I’ve never had to choose between buying milk or keeping the lights on this month.
+My kids know that we can’t always afford things, but they’ve never had to consider that mum and dad can’t afford to feed them.

 It isn’t the presence of affluence or wealth that assigns privilege, but the absence of difficulties.
 My life has not been particularly difficult, but I still have to choose everyday between my working opportunities and what my kids need.